 Registration is OPEN!

-Prerequisites: To be eligible, you must be an MCRRC member 18 years or older, be able to run four miles, and have completed at least one road race.
-If you do not meet these prerequisites, but feel the program is appropriate for you, or if you have any other questions, please contact Program Director, Tom Brennan, at firstname.lastname@example.org.
+Prerequisites: To participate, you must be able to run four miles, and have completed at least one road race.
+If you do not meet these prerequisites but feel the program is appropriate for you, or if you have any other questions, please contact Program Director, Tom Brennan, at email@example.com.
 MCRRC Membership is required for participation in this program.
 If you are not a member, you will have the opportunity to join MCRRC during registration.
+Participants must be 18 or older to register.

 - The Red program is for runners whose long run is between 4 to 6 miles and weekly mileage is between 10 to 15 miles.